zpas-lab/vendo/use-cases.md

                           a) revert $PKG_REPO_ROOT to $PKG_REPO_REVISION;
                           b) update "revision" in 'vendor.json' to $PKG_LOCAL_REVISION;
                           c) delete $PKG_REPO_ROOT/.git   [TODO: or .hg or .bzr]
-                  * *[Note]* This error case is also detected by *vendo-check-consistency* - make sure both commands return the same error message.
                   * *[Note]* Possible (known) reasons for such situation:
                     * (a) user did `go get -u` without changing *vendor.json*;
                     * (b) user did a patch in the subrepo, then did `git commit` in the subrepo - that would be OK here, but on disk this